 I can tell you what I found out.
 This is bullshit.
-My experience is that those people that are m ost authentic, are those that make the most impression on others.
+My experience is that those people that are most authentic, are those that make the most impression on others.
 Because they are not playing a role and are not afraid to be themselves.
-They are not afraid to express their opinion, but are able to accept other opinions as well.
+They are not afraid to express their perception on things, but are able to accept other perceptions as well.
 They do not need everyone to like them, but enjoy the company of those they truly resonate with.
 They live the life they truly want to live and they do what they love.
 They simply don’t care what other people think about them.
 Their secret: They love themselves.

 So rather than just telling you what I do, I will tell you who I really am.
 And the easiest way to do this is to tell you what I really love.
 After reading this, you will feel for yourself, if you resonate with me – or not.

 I love music and everything around it.
+I love to express myself through dancing.
 I can dance for hours and completely forget about space and time, I love drumming and the sounds of pianos and guitars.
 And I love to sing – just for myself.

 I love good, deep and meaningful conversations with friends but also with people I randomly meet.
-I love inspiring books and speeches that increase my wisdom by giving me the right impulses to break through thinking patterns, opening new horizons for me.
+I love inspiring texts and people that cross my path, who increase my wisdom by giving me the right impulses to break through old patterns, opening new horizons for me.
 I love the light of fire and candle lights and could stare into them forever, because it gives me that feeling of confidence and power but also romance and love.

 I love all of my feelings and emotions, just as much as I love my thoughts and ideas.
 I love this balance between heart and mind.
 I love my sad and angry moments, just as much as the happy and excited ones.
 Because without them I could not appreciate their opposites.